imgag/megSAP/doc/development/checklist_new_release.md

 	> make find_missing_tests

-1. Make sure there are no PHP warnings in the tests
+1. Make sure there are no PHP warnings/errors in the tests

 	> make find_php_warnings_in_tests